Feldjäger: History

 The first modern Feldjäger unit was activated on 6 October 1955 when the bill creating the Bundeswehr was signed.
 The new law called for a military police training company to be established at the former Luftwaffe hospital in Andernach.
 The original intention was to call the military police units of the Bundeswehr "Militärpolizei", literally military police.
 However, objections arose on the part of the federal states which had been given the mission of law enforcement.
 They wanted the use of the word "Polizei" to be unique to them and so the name was changed to Feldjäger in 1956.

 Organization

-The Feldjäger corps serves all component forces of the German Federal Armed Forces (Bundeswehr) i.e., German Army, German Navy and German Air Force.
-The Military Police Command has its headquarters in Scharnhorst Kaserne in Hanover and is under the operational command of the Bundeswehr's Territorial Tasks Command of the Streitkräftebasis.
+The Feldjäger corps serves all component forces of the Bundeswehr i.e., German Army, German Navy, German Air Force and Cyber and Information Domain Service.
+The Feldjäger has its headquarters in Scharnhorst Kaserne in Hanover and is under the operational command of the Bundeswehr's Territorial Tasks Command of the Streitkräftebasis.

 The Feldjäger have three regiments of military police stationed around Germany which are subordinate to the Military Police Command as is the Feldjäger School which is also in Hanover, but in the Hauptfeldwebel-Lagenstein-Kaserne (previously Emmich-Cambrai-Kaserne).